MingliangLiang3/GLIP/README.md

 # Evaluation

-We use [CLIP_benchmark](https://github.com/LAION-AI/CLIP_benchmark/tree/main) to evaluate CLIP, FLIP and GDM-FLIP on a standard set of datasets on different tasks.
+We use [CLIP_benchmark](https://github.com/LAION-AI/CLIP_benchmark/tree/main) to evaluate CLIP, FLIP and GLIP on a standard set of datasets on different tasks.